 The majority of tornadoes are considered weak tornadoes.
 Although experts in the field refer to tornadoes designated EF1 or EF0 as weak, they can still cause property damage in Texas.
 These types of tornadoes generally stay on the ground for about a mile after touching down.
 In this time, they can cause damage to homes, cars, businesses, and more.

-The majority of damage that an EF0 and EF1 tornado causes is superficial; however, EF1 tornadoes can cause major damage to temporary and permanent structures.
+The majority of damage that an EF0 and EF1 tornado causes are superficial; however, EF1 tornadoes can cause major damage to temporary and permanent structures.
 This can include:

 - Broken windows

 Tornadoes that are designated EF2 are a bit stronger than EF1 tornadoes.
 At this level, damage to homes and properties can be significant.
 During this type of tornado, strong winds can occur for a much longer time and span a wider area.
 Damage can include:

 - Roofs completely destroyed

 - Smaller objects thrown at high speeds can be like missiles

 Tornadoes that are classified as an EF3 or above can cause serious damage and can lead to injuries and fatalities because the tornado at this level becomes much more destructive.
 This damage can include: